-2.8.2.23.
+2.8.2.22.
 Port 5353 Multicast DNS, 5354 Multicast DNS Responder IPC

 Multicast DNS provides the ability to address hosts using DNS-like names without the need of an existing, managed DNS server.
 The Multicast DNS Responder is a client in the printer that replies to multicast DNS requests for services on the local network.
 The multicast DNS requests and replies conform to RFC 1034 and RFC 2782 and are broadcast to the destination IP address 224.0.0.251 on port 5353.
-The se ports will only be open if the Multicast DNS service is enabled.
+These ports will only be open if the Multicast DNS service is enabled.

-2.8.2.24.
+2.8.2.23.
 Port 5909-5999 Remote View of Local UI

-This allows (if enabled by the system administrator) the Local UI (Control Panel) through a Web Browser to view and control the device.
-The ports are randomized at each use for security puposes.
+This allows the user to view (if enabled by the system administrator) the Local UI (Control Panel) through a Web Browser to view and control the device.
+The ports are randomized at each use for security purposes.

-2.8.2.25.
+2.8.2.24.
 Port 9100, raw IP